 There are two obvious clusters of boulders split by a wash.
 Past the second cluster is where the cliff gets taller and the routes start.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Real Lost Canyon:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Real Lost Canyon:

 I can remember climbing here in the mid '90s.
 Courtney Scales showed it to me, and he and I used to go here mid winter and do the highball faces in the sun when we were desperate to touch some stone.
 There's a face that was shot at a bunch with bullet holes on the far right side of the cliff, and we would always try to climb the bullet holes.
 It looks like you guys might be strong enough to actually do it.

 Another story is a couple of months after climbing in the Black and breaking my left big toe from trundling a rock on it 10' from the rim.
 Courtney and I went to RLC and cleaned out underneath a low roof.
 I was pushing a boulder out of the way that rolled back on that same toe and crushed it.
 It hasn't been able to bend since, and now I have to wear one shoe larger than the other.
 Nice work reviving an area and sending some hard routes.

 By patrick donahue